Thraka/thraka.github.io/source/docs/getting-started-sadconsole-core-standard.md

 After you have a .NET Core SDK installed, open up a command shell.
 If you're unsure how to do that, search the internet for a tutorial.

 Once you have a terminal open, navigate to the folder you want to code in.
-This tutorial just assumes your in a clean folder waiting to input commands.
+This tutorial just assumes you're in a clean folder waiting to input commands.
 For example, I opened a shell window on Windows and ran the following commands:

 ```shell
 mkdir sadconsolegame